 In this role, you'll use OpenStack, a modular open-source cloud infrastructure and platform, to create, design, manage, and maintain cloud solutions.
 You may work with private or public clouds and use OpenStack to perform network functions like virtualization, among other tasks and duties.

-In this role, you may design and deploy cloud platforms and be involved in the implementation process and creating cloud platforms to meet company needs.
+As a cloud platform architect, you may design and deploy cloud platforms, be involved in implementing and creating cloud platforms to meet company needs.
 You also may mentor new members of the team and lead various projects.

-In this role, you'll be responsible for defending the security of cloud-based platforms and applications and taking offensive measures as needed.
+As a cybersecurity solutions architect, you'll defend the security of cloud-based platforms and applications and take offensive measures as needed.
 For example, you may perform penetration testing, oversee changes made to the network, and implement firewalls.

 In this entry-level role, you may create front-end or back-end cloud platforms, cloud network architecture, or cloud delivery systems.
 You may interact with clients or executives, particularly if you work on front-end platforms.